chrismeyersfsu/role-required_vars/README.md

 ```

 ```
-- name: "Only check for variabled defined, not blank"
+- name: "Only ensure that variables are defined."
   hosts: local
   gather_facts: false
   vars: